 Sita Devi* has been working as a sweeper in the municipality of Lahan in Nepal for 15 years.
 She recalls the terror in her Dalit community when COVID-19 reached Nepal, and how people started washing their hands more and distancing from each other.

 While she appreciates all the precautions people are taking, Sita worries about how much she can protect herself.
-She worries that she might be contracting the virus from her work and wants to bathe after returning home, to protect her family, but the community water tap is far from their home, and she often has to rush back to cook the evening meal.
+She worries that she might be contracting the virus from her work and wants to bathe after returning home, to protect her family.
+However, the community water tap is far from their home, and she often has to rush back to cook the evening meal.

 Sita and thousands like her are the hidden workforce that has kept towns and cities functioning during the lockdowns imposed across much of South Asia from March.
 Despite providing an essential public service, sanitation workers have very limited access to training and protective equipment.
 They often come from marginalised communities, like the Dalit communities, and their occupation creates further stigma and discrimination.

 Not only do people like Sita work in terrible conditions with low pay, but they are also often handling waste manually and with little protective equipment, leaving them highly exposed to risks of injury, infection and even death.

 Now is an opportunity for change